dbortoluzzi/corep-cloud-spring-cloud/HOW_IT_WORKS.md

 - **Key/Value Store**: Configuration storage
 - **Multi-Datacenter**: Supports distributed deployments

+### Consul's Role: Service Registry

+Consul is a **service registry** - think of it as a "phone book" for services.

+**What Consul Does:**
+- Stores service locations (IP addresses, ports)
+- Maintains a catalog of all services
+- Performs health checks on services
+- Provides an API to query service locations

 ### How Consul Works

-1. **Service Registration**: When a service starts, it registers itself with Consul
+1. **Service Registration**: When a service starts, it registers itself with Consul (tells Consul "I'm here at IP X, port Y")
-2. **Service Discovery**: Services query Consul to find other services
+2. **Service Discovery**: Services query Consul to find other services (ask Consul "Where is service Z?")
-3. **Health Checks**: Consul periodically checks if services are healthy
+3. **Health Checks**: Consul periodically checks if services are healthy (monitors service status)
-4. **Service Catalog**: Consul maintains a catalog of all registered services
+4. **Service Catalog**: Consul maintains a catalog of all registered services (the "phone book")

 ### Consul in This Project